PranjalAgni/electricity-recorder-worker/readme.md

 ### How it works?

 So we are using Cloudflare workers which provides the capability to run serverless functions as [scheduled jobs using Cron](https://developers.cloudflare.com/workers/platform/triggers/cron-triggers/), then we fetch our meter balance using Paytm electricity API as this is not a documented API I use my own cookie to send the request thankfully Paytm cookie does not expieres for a long time until you logout manually.
 After successfully fetching the balance we push it to [Airtable](https://airtable.com/) which I can access easily using it's mobile app.
 Our worker runs everyday around 1AM and record the current balance

+### Things to do

+- [ ] Monitoring and alerting - Notify if the worker fails
+- [ ] Explore better logging for the worker
+- [ ] POC: Is there a way to refresh Paytm cookie if it experies
+- [ ] Airtable make a graph(Line Chart) using the electricity bill data